denisgruba/CocktailRecipes/readme.md

 - Filter Out Items that are missing pictures (Setting saved in Local Storage)
 - See the recipe details
 - Add recipe to Favorites
 - Favorite Recipes are stored in browser's Local Storage
 - Search for Recipes by their name
+- Progressive image load

 ## Details about the code